Spring And Spring Boot Versions - header image

 Here’s a nice, little graph showing you Spring Framework’s version history:

-You can see that the initial Spring release was ~17 years ago, with major framework versions being released every 3-4 year.
-This does not account for maintenance branches, however.
+You can see that the initial Spring release was ~17 years ago, with major framework versions being released every 3-4 year and minor versions more frequently.

 Here’s another graph showing you Spring Boot’s version history.
-As you can see, versions are released much more frequently.
+Spring Boot has a different release cadence:

 What are the differences between Spring versions?

-Similar to the JVM, Spring versions are insanely backwards compatible, which means you can (essentially) still run your Spring 1.0 xml files with the latest Spring 6.x (though I admittedly haven’t tried that out, yet).
+Similar to the JVM, Spring Framework (not Spring Boot!) versions are insanely backwards compatible, which means you can (essentially) still run your Spring 1.0 xml files with the latest Spring 6.x (though I admittedly haven’t tried that out, yet).
 In addition, upgrading from, say 3 to 6 is also possible with a bit of effort (see this migration guide).

 So, in general, newer Spring versions build on top of the older Spring versions and have minimal breaking changes (compared with, say Python 2 vs 3).
 So, all core concepts you learned for Spring version 3 or 4 are still true for Spring version 5.

-You can get a great overview of what changed over the last 7 years in the individual Spring versions, here:
+You can get a great overview of what changed over the last decade in the individual Spring versions, here:

 To give you an executive summary: